Marceloasf/java-certification/src/ocp/chapter/fifteen/README.md

             String result = stringList.collect(Collectors.joining(", ")); // returns a string joining all elements with a comma and a space
             String result2 = stringList.collect(Collectors.averagingInt(String::length)); // return the average length of the string elements
-            TreeSet<String> result3 = stringList.filter(s -> s.startsWith("t")).collect(Collectors.toCollection(TreeSet::new)); // filters values that starts with t and returns those inside a new instance of the TreeSet collection -- Could use toSet if we wanted a Set instead of TreeSet
+            TreeSet<String> result3 = stringList.filter(s -> s.startsWith("t")).collect(Collectors.toCollection(TreeSet::new)); // filters values that starts with 't'
+                                         // and returns those inside a new instance of the TreeSet collection -- Could use toSet if we wanted a Set instead of TreeSet

 With these examples you should be able to use almost all of the Collectors from the list, except groupingBy(), mapping(), partitioningBy() and toMap().

 ##### Collecting into Maps

+When creating a map you need to specify two functions.
+The first function tells the collector how to create the key and the second tells the collector how to create the value.
+For example:

+            Map<String, Integer> map = stringList.collect(Collectors.toMap(s -> s, String::length)); // results in {ex=2, ex2=3, ex3=3} for ex.

+> **Note:** Returning the same value passed into a lambda is a **common** operation, so Java provides a method for it.
+We can rewrite the s -> s as Function.identity().

+If we wanted to run the same code but reversed, it would probably throw an exception since the keys could easily repeat themselfs and that would throw a IllegalStateException: Duplicate key 'n'.
+But there's a way to solve this with a overload of the toMap method, which is the following:

+            Map<Integer, String> map = stringList.collect(Collectors.toMap(String::length, s -> s, (s1, s2) -> s1 + "," + s2));
+            // results in {2=ex, 3=ex2,ex3} instead of an exception.

+The adition of the third lambda makes the toMap method understand how to handle such cases where the keys are the same, and the method will return a HashMap instead of a Map reference.
+If we wanted to define which map type we wanted to return, we could use the last overload of the toMap method, which is the follwoing:

+            Map<Integer, String> map = stringList.collect(Collectors.toMap(String::length, s -> s, (s1, s2) -> s1 + "," + s2, TreeMap::new));
+            // results in {2=ex, 3=ex2,ex3}, but is a TreeMap ref instead of HashMap.

 ##### Collecting Using Grouping, Partitioning and Mapping